dieselVtwin/Test-DNSConditionalForwarders/readme.md

 ## How it works?

-1. By using cmdlet [Test-DnsServer](https://docs.microsoft.com/en-us/powershell/module/dnsserver/test-dnsserver?view=win10-ps) it checking if server working as a DNS (it will return "Success" or "NoResponse") and it shows Round Trip Time (RRT).
+1. By using the cmdlet [Test-DnsServer](https://docs.microsoft.com/en-us/powershell/module/dnsserver/test-dnsserver?view=win10-ps) it checks if the server is working as a DNS and returns either "Success" or "NoResponse" for each server and it shows the Round Trip Time (RRT).

-2. By using PING command it checking if server respond to ICMP packets, and how fast it will do it.
-By default script run ping for 10 times, and then it calculate average score.
+2. By using the PING command it checks each server if it responds to the ICMP packets, and how fast it will do it.
+By default the script sends PING for 10 times, and then it calculates the average score.